gemcollector/learning-from-scratch/README.md

 https://github.com/ir413/mvp
 ```

-And change the line of 135 in `actor_critic.py` to your own model path.
+Besdies, you should change the line of 135 in `actor_critic.py` to your own model path.

 ## Off-policy